 Yes, you got it, your hip flexors are overstimulated by efferent neurons and your extensors are understimulated.
 As a result, the hip flexors of most people who sit much of the day are ‘overactive’, chronically stimulated by your nervous system, which leaves them shortened, and tight.

-On the other hand, their opposing muscle group, your glutes, are chronically ‘underactive’, understimulated by your nervous system, and as a result, the most powerful muscles in your body are left weakened and lengthened.
+On the other hand, their opposing muscle group, your glutes, are chronically ‘underactive’, and understimulated by your nervous system, and as a result, the most powerful muscles in your body are left weakened and lengthened!

 When your prime mover muscle, the muscle which is supposed to be responsible for movement flakes out because it is too weak, your body calls upon assistant muscles.
 Therefore, if your glutes are weak because of excessive sitting as we have explained above, what happens when you need to lift something off the ground?

 Normally, when you lift an object, you want your strongest muscles, like your gluteus maximus, your main hip extensor, to do the lifting.
 You do not want to put that stress on weaker muscles, right?
 But if your strongest muscle is actually the weakest, now what?

 Now your body has to call on weaker assistant muscles, for example, your hamstrings or erector spinae muscles of your back to do the lifting and snap, crackle, pop, and there goes another back to a physical therapist for rehabilitation therapy.

 You can now see why 80 percent of the adult population in the US and 70 percent worldwide in industrialized countries experience back pain, which is a leading cause of disability.¹

 Additionally, in the above example of weak gluteal muscles which is a result of excessive sitting, there is another important term that you need to know for the NASM CPT Exam.

 That phrase is altered reciprocal inhibition, and it means this exact circumstance where an opposing muscle group becomes weak, lengthened, and underactive, because of abnormal overactivity.